MicrosoftDocs/visualfsharpdocs/docs/conceptual/lazy.value['t]-property-[fsharp].md

 ```

 ## Remarks
 This API is provided for use only with the F# Core Library Versions that targets .NET Framework 2.0.
-If you are using .NET Framework 4, use the .NET Framework 4 API with the same name, **System.Lazy&#96;1.Value**.
+If you are using .NET Framework 4, use the .NET Framework 4 API with the same name, `System.Lazy.Value`.

 ## Platforms